The Derived Auslander-Iyama Correspondence: Introduction

 almost everywhere (\Cref{def:Massey_algebra}).
-The Hochschild cohomology of the $d$-sparse Massey algebra $(A,m)$ is the cohomology of this complex, denoted by $\SHH{A}[m]$.
-The uniqueness of enhancements for the triangulated categories in \Cref{thm:dZ-Auslander_correspondence}\eqref{it:Tc} is closely related to the following generalisation of Kadeishvili's intrinsic formality theorem, which is of independent interest (see the proofs of \Cref{thm:final_thm}\eqref{it:equivmap_is_injective} and \Cref{thm:A-Ainfty-version}\eqref{it:uniqueness}).
+The \emph{Hochschild--Massey cohomology} of the $d$-sparse Massey algebra $(A,m)$ is the cohomology of this complex, denoted by $\SHH{A}[m]$.
+The following result is the second main theorem in this article:

 \begin{theorem intro} Let $(A,m)$ be a $d$-sparse Massey algebra $A$.
 Suppose that

 If $B$ and $C$ are minimal $A_\infty$-algebras with $\dgH{B}=\dgH{C}=A$ as graded algebras such that

 then $B$ and $C$ are $A_\infty$-isomorphic through an $A_\infty$-isomorphism with identity linear part. \end{theorem intro}